 - VIFF Festival Memberships are valid year-round at the Vancity Theatre.

-- As the majority of VIFF films are not rated, in most cases attendees need to be at least 18 years of age (and 19+ for films at The Rio Theatre because it’s a licensed establishment, meaning that alcoholic beverages are available there during the show).
+- As the majority of VIFF films are not rated, in most cases attendees need to be at least 18 years old (and 19+ for films at The Rio Theatre because it’s a licensed establishment, meaning that alcoholic beverages are available there during the show).

 - All VIFF films are in their original languages with English subtitles.